outscale/COGNAC/bin/README.md

 # get_path_description

-Just return "" so far, as the api I test this with, had no description in the path
+Returns an empty string "" for now, as the API I tested this with had no description in the path.

 usage:
 ```